• boundaries.study

 What taking part entails

-Participating in the study involves taking part in an interview lasting approximately 30-60 minutes.
-We will make efforts to accommodate your wishes regarding a place and time for the interview.
-The interview can also be conducted via videocall or over the phone, if this is more practical for you.
-The interviews are conducted in Swedish or English, based on your preference.
-Participant observation involves one of the researchers presented below following you during a shift, or parts of a shift in medical humanitarianism, to create understanding and knowledge about the challenges of providing healthcare for people living as undocumented migrants, as well as examining your thoughts, responses, and positions that the proposed legislation on mandatory reporting of these patients that may arise during a shift.
+If you consent to participant observation as well, this involves one of the researchers in our team following you during a shift, or parts of a shift in medical humanitarianism, to create understanding and knowledge about the challenges of providing healthcare for people affected by migration control policies, as well as examining your thoughts, responses, and positions that may arise during a shift.
 As mentioned, participant observation is done with great sensitivity on the part of the researcher to the situations that may arise during a shift, which means that the researcher will withdraws if they perceive that it unexpectedly becomes inappropriate ethically to continue observing.

 If you choose to participate in the study, we may ask you if you would be willing to be contacted again for further interviews.
 The timing of any further interviewing would again be based on your wishes.
 We may also ask if we may continue participant observation with you during a day in healthcare or in any other location that you consider relevant to the research.
 We are interested in following physicians and future physicians in several contexts to investigate how the context affects the question.
 We will also ask you if you would like to be involved in trying new and creative methods of data collection, that we are developing as part of the project together with participants who wish to do so.